 Routine use cases

-A practical note on What to do when weekend catch-up changes your routine plan for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: weekend catch up for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.

 Direct answer